pprunty/manim-interactive/README.md

 * `export` – Export an animation to a video file.
 * `short/video` – Switch between short-form and long-form video resolutions.

-> **Note:** The `make-interactive` command is used to run animations interactively in an animation window.
-Wherein you can copy and paste code into your terminal to run that animation interactively.
-However, this command and workflow will later be replaced by a keyboard shortcut in Sublime Text Editor.
+> [!NOTE] The `make-interactive` command is used to run animations interactively in an animation window.
+Wherein you can
+> copy and paste code into your terminal to run that animation interactively.
+However, this
+> command and workflow will later be replaced by a keyboard shortcut in Sublime Text Editor.

 ---

 # Running Animations